AWS Security Hub features

-Getting started with Security Hub requires just a few clicks from the Management Console to begin aggregating findings and conducting security checks using our 30-day free trial.
+Getting started with Security Hub requires just a few clicks from the AWS Management Console to begin aggregating findings and conducting security checks using our 30-day free trial.
 You can integrate Security Hub with AWS Organizations to automatically enable the service in all accounts in your organization.

 Automated, continuous security best practice checks

-Consolidated findings across AWS services and partner integrations
+Aggregate findings across AWS services and partner integrations

 Security Hub automatically collects and consolidates findings from AWS security services enabled in your environment, such as intrusion detection findings from Amazon GuardDuty, vulnerability scans from Amazon Inspector, Amazon Simple Storage Service (Amazon S3) bucket policy findings from Amazon Macie, publicly accessible and cross-account resources from IAM Access Analyzer, and resources lacking WAF coverage from AWS Firewall Manager.
-AWS Security Hub also consolidates findings from dozens of integrated AWS Partner Network (APN) security solutions.
+Security Hub also consolidates findings from dozens of integrated AWS Partner Network (APN) security solutions.
 All findings are stored in Security hub for 90 days after last update date.

 A single, standardized data format for all of your findings